BA (Hons) Chartered Manager Apprenticeship (Business Management with Business Practice BA)Southwark Campus

 3 years plus 6-9 months for the End Point Assessment (EPA).
 The course will be delivered in three 14-week blocks per academic year so that the part time degree element takes 3 years encompassing levels 4, 5 and 6.
 The end point assessment which awards the apprenticeship may take place outside this period subject to agreement between the employer and the independent assessor.

-Business students benefit from a number of facilities and software available within the School of Business, but are also host to a whole number of extracurricular activities that help prepare students for the world of work.
+Business students benefit from a number of facilities and software available within LSBU Business School, but are also host to a whole number of extracurricular activities that help prepare students for the world of work.

 Below is a list of extracurricular activities which students can get involved in, utilising the facilities which we have available, to make the learning process at LSBU much more practical and hands-on.